What is Orthokeratology?

 Can I have LASIK after ortho-k?

-Yes, if you initially opted for orthokeratology, you can eventually get LASIK surgery for permanent vision correction.
+If you initially opted for orthokeratology, you can eventually get LASIK surgery for permanent vision correction.

 The effects of ortho-k are reversible, so you can always switch eye treatments if you change your mind.